 The Role of the Public Policy Data Scientist

 Enter the data scientist.
 These trained pros know how to use statistics, computer science, quantitative methods, and big data tools to create more effective public policies.
 They meld machine-generated data (e.g. sensors) with citizen-gathered data to predict events.
 They mine social media and the Internet for behavior patterns.
 They create beautiful data visualization programs to demonstrate the effects of decisions to politicians.
 Their findings have major applications in:

-- Infrastructure/Smart Cities (e.g. reducing traffic congestion & vehicle pollution)
+- Infrastructure/Smart Cities (e.g. reducing traffic congestion and vehicle pollution)

-- Law Enforcement (e.g. predicting street violence & reducing crime rates)
+- Law Enforcement (e.g. predicting street violence and reducing crime rates)

 - Public Health (e.g. quashing epidemics before they spread)

 - Government Fraud (e.g. finding tax dodgers)

 - Education (e.g. improving high school graduation rates)